Home » Information » Food and Drink

 Before the European settlement, Australians ate a balanced diet consisting of nuts, fruits, roots, vegetables, fish and other meats, all native to Australia.
 The typical bush tucker ate varied foods depending on what was available in the region.

-Roasting on hot colds is one of the preferred methods for cooking meats.
+Roasting on hot coals is one of the preferred methods for cooking meats.
 Meats are usually cooked this way when it’s consumed immediately.
 A kangaroo or rabbit is tossed on the open fire to remove the fur.
 After about 10 minutes the intestines are taken out and the fur scraped off.
 Then the animal is returned to the fire, which is now a bed of hot coals.
 If larger animals, such as wallabies, are cooked like this, the result is a near raw meat.
 Large animals are usually cooked in ground ovens.

 Seeds, nuts and root vegetables are cooked in hot ashes.
 Acacia wood is preferred for this type of cooking.